grunkgrunk/ComplexNumbers/README.md

 To use this program you must download this project and the love2d application from https://love2d.org/.
 Then drag the downloaded folder onto the love2d-app.
 Now you are ready to learn about complex numbers!

 ## Controls
 Holding shift will move the cursor in 0.25 increments.
 Drag the numbers around with the cursor.
+To change operation press tab or click the rectangle where the operation symbol is displayed.